Applying for a Blue Badge

 If you're not automatically eligible

-You might still be able to get a badge.
+It's worth applying as you might still be able to get a badge.
 You'll have to fill in an extra part of the application to show why you need one.

 You should do this if: